mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Updates

-In order to update the state of the group such as adding and removing clients, MLS messages are used to make changes to the group's ratchet tree.
+In order to update the state of the group such as adding and removing clients, Handshake messages are used to make changes to the group's ratchet tree.
 The member proposing an update to the tree transmits a set of values for intermediate nodes in the direct path of a leaf.
 Other members in the group